manuparra/statsRpkgs/README.md

 In this example we show downloading statistics for our `c("Rmalschains","frbs","RSNNS","RoughSets");` packages.

-To complile report and produce an HTML output use in R:
+To complile report and produce an HTML output, use in R:

 `rmarkdown::render("report_packages.Rmd")`